-RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and sho ould not be delete ed Providing a funded kindergarten program to children who turn four years of age by 30 April in the year they will attending, that is delivered by a qualified early childhood teacher, and offering at least: R 15 hours per week for 40 weeks of the year, or600 hours per year Providing a funded kindergarten program to children who turn three years of age by 30 April in the year they will attending, that is delivered by a qualified early childhood teacher and offering a minimum of 5 hours per week.
-R Communicating to families the days and times the service will operate, planned closures (including public holidays and child-free days), details of any planned alternative sessions, and unplanned teacher absences or emergency situations R Following the Priority of Access criteria to funded programs at Tarralla Kindergarten, as described in Department of Education and Training's [DET] The Kindergarten Funding Guide (refer to Attachment 1) R V V Communicating and providing advice to families regarding the best time to commence kindergarten for children born between January and April V V V Supporting inclusion and access through specific funding stream (for eligible families): Kindergarten Fee Subsidy (refer to Definitions) Early Start Kindergarten (refer to Definitions) Early Start Kindergarten extension grants (refer to Definitions) Access to Early Learning (refer to Definitions) Second year of funded four-year-old kindergarten (refer to Definitions) R ٧ ٧ Supporting families whose children may be eligible for early entry to kindergarten or late entry to kindergarten and school exemption (refer to Attachment 2) V V V Providing communication to families explaining how they can only access one funded kindergarten program per child, per year.
-R V
+RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and sho ould not be delete ed .
+Providing a free kindergarten program to children who turn four years of age by 30 April in the year they will attending, that is delivered by a qualified early childhood teacher, and offering at least: 15 hours per week for 40 weeks of the year, or 600 hours per year R Providing a free kindergarten program to children who turn three years of age by 30 April in the year they will attending, that is delivered by a qualified early childhood teacher and offering between 5 to 15 hours a week or 200 to 600 a year R Communicating to families the days and times the service will operate, planned closures (including public holidays and child-free days), details of any planned alternative sessions, and unplanned teacher absences or emergency situations R Applying the Priority of Access criteria to funded programs at Tarralla Kindergarten, as described in the Department of Education's [DE] The Kindergarten Funding Guide (refer to Attachment 1) R V V Communicating and providing advice to families regarding the best time to commence kindergarten for children born between January and April V V V V Supporting inclusion and access through specific funding stream (for eligible families): • Early Start Kindergarten (refer to Definitions) • Early Start Kindergarten extension grants (refer to Definitions) • Access to Early Learning (refer to Definitions) • Second year of funded four-year-old kindergarten (refer to Definitions) R ٧ ٧ Supporting families whose children may be eligible for early entry to kindergarten or late entry to kindergarten and school exemption (refer to Attachment 2) √ √ V Providing communication to families explaining how they can only access one funded kindergarten program per child, per year.
+R √